Caprivi Strip including Babatwa National Park

 Several lodges through the region, all located on the major river courses, offer superb birding.
 Some of them offer game drives too with good general game, whilst others offer some good fishing opportunities.

-Excellent birding and fishing can be found throughout the Caprivi, especially in the far east where Katimo Mulilo offers access to the Zambezi River and Impalila Island to the Chobe River.
+Excellent birding and fishing can be found throughout the Caprivi, especially in the far east where Katima Mulilo offers access to the Zambezi River and Impalila Island to the Chobe River.
 There are a couple of lodges on Impalila Island which are most easily accessed from Kasane (Botswana) and are sometimes used as an alternative to the busy mainstream safari lodges found in Botswana’s Chobe National Park.